Image

 But even at the dawn of the 21st Century, Heterodontosauridae was still generally considered as sharing a more recent common ancestor with the "hypsilophodonts" and iguanodontians than with any other group of dinosaur: thus, the heterodontosaurids were thought to be the oldest branch of Ornithopoda.
 More recently, however, heterodontosaurids have been recognized as splitting from other ornithischians at a very basal divergence, and thus are no closer to ornithopods than to marginocephalians or to thyreophorans.
 So there are at present no recognized Late Triassic or Early Jurassic ornithopods.

-Simplified cladogram of Ornithopoda
+Simplified cladogram of Thescelosauridae and Ornithopoda

-More detailed phylogeny of Ornithopoda
+More detailed phylogeny of Thescelosauridae and Ornithopoda

 MAJOR GROUPS OF ORNITHOPODS